thvoigtmann/mctspy/docs/index.rst

 mode-coupling theory of the glass transition (MCT).
-In short, MCT is a theory that predicts dynamical correlation functions for highly viscous fluids, as solutions of certain integro-differential equations that are solved numerically. `mcts-py` supports this numerical solution alongside a number of utility helpers that are often used in conjunction with MCT.
+In short, MCT is a theory that predicts dynamical correlation functions for highly viscous fluids, as solutions of certain integro-differential equations that are solved numerically. `mctspy` supports this numerical solution alongside a number of utility helpers that are often used in conjunction with MCT.

 More information on MCT can be found in the standard references.

-The core functionality of `mcts-py` is the numerical treatment of evolution equations of the form
+The core functionality of `mctspy` is the numerical treatment of evolution equations of the form

 .. math::